JoseAVallejo12/printf/README.md

 * %R: Prints the Rot13 interpretation of a string

 * Usage
-* All the files are to be compiled on Ubuntu 14.04 LTS
-* Compile your code with gcc -Wall -Werror -Wextra -pedantic *.c
+* All the files are to be compiled on Ubuntu 14.04 LTS with gcc -Wall -Werror -Wextra -pedantic *.c
-* Include the "holberton.h" header file on the functions using the _printf()
-* Prototype: int _printf(const char *format, ...);
+* Prototype ot the funtion is: int _printf(const char *format, ...);
 * Returns: the number of characters printed (excluding the null byte used to end output to strings)
 * write output to stdout, the standard output stream
 * format is a character string.
 The format string is composed of zero or more directives.
 See man 3 printf for more detail.
 You need to handle the following conversion specifiers: